dcoales/Thortiq/docs/architecture/virtualization.md

   back to DOM measurement when needed via `measureElement`.
 - Collapsing/expanding nodes never mutates DOM directly—`toggleEdgeCollapsed` writes edge-local state inside a Yjs transaction, the snapshot refreshes, and the virtualiser recalculates offsets.
+- Search mode and other large list transitions (e.g. filters) call `virtualizer.measure()` after a change so TanStack flushes stale heights.
+The shared `OutlineVirtualList` component now exposes an `onVirtualizerChange` callback that returns the live virtualiser instance when windowing is enabled.
+Platform shells cache the handle and invoke `measure()` whenever result sets change (`OutlineView` does this after search submissions) to avoid jumpy scroll positions.

 ## Authoring Guidelines
 - Batch expensive recomputations.
 If you need derived indexes for features (search, filters), cache them against the